[−][src]Trait gio::FileEnumeratorExt

 Releases all resources used by this enumerator, making the

-enumerator return IOErrorEnum::Closed
+enumerator return IOErrorEnum::Closed on all calls.

 This will be automatically called when the last reference is dropped, but you might want to call this function to make sure resources are released as early as possible.